 Two birth partners on labour ward (delivery suite)

-Postnatal ward visiting between 10am – 6pm – One birth partner.
-No children at anytime.
+Visiting between 10am – 6pm – One birth partner.
+No children at any time.

 Patients coming to the end of life